 Imagine two spas identical in size, holding the same amount of water, located in the same backyard, used identically, but one costs 5 times as much to operate.
 Why?
 The difference is the method of insulation.
 Insulation is the most important factor when it comes to the energy efficiency of a spa.
 There are several different types.
 Which one is best?

-Basic insulation consists of a thin layer of polyurethane that is applied to the understructure of the spa shell.
+Basic insulation consists of a thin layer of polyurethane applied to the understructure of the spa shell.
 The biggest benefit of basic insulation is the low price.
 A major drawback is it will be considerably more expensive to heat.
 Where do you typically see basic insulation – Mass Merchants – where the only consideration is the price.

-This method consists of insulating the spa shell and the skirt creating a dead air space under the spa much in the same way a thermos bottle or thermal pane window would be constructed.
+Insuloc insulation consists of insulating the spa shell and the skirt creating a dead air space under the spa much in the same way a thermos bottle or thermal pane window would be constructed.
 Not only will the spa be well insulated, but now every jet and the spa plumbing are fully accessible for service.
 Well insulated and easy to service – makes sense doesn’t it?

-Most spas will have some type of lighting package with more deluxe models offering perimeter lighting and led light shows.
+Most spas will have some type of lighting package with more deluxe models offering perimeter lighting and LED light shows.

-By investing in a cover lifter you will take the work out of removing the spa cover, and also have a place to store the cover while you relax.
+By investing in a cover lifter, you will take the work out of removing the spa cover, and also have a place to store the cover while you relax.